Facebook Instagram Pinterest

 You have to see this

-It’s time to pack your bags again and get ready to sit in your car a lot, you’re moving on to Namibia’s best safari: Etosha National Park!
+Time to move on to Namibia’s best safari: Etosha National Park!
 But, before you get there, you’ll stop at the biggest (granite) rock in the world, Spitzkoppe!
 I don’t know about you, but I like me some granite.

 Getting to Spitzkoppe from Swakopmund takes about 1.5 hours, which is easy peasy, but get an early start or else suffer the wrath of the sun!
 Even in the winter, it can reach a blistering 35°C (95°F).
 So, bring your sunscreen, some loose clothes, and maybe a really wide hat.

 Hit the trails for some amazing drives or take a walk to explore the incredible scenery on foot.
-You can even just take a wander from where you park your car, but make sure to at least climb up and around Rock Arch (aka the Bridge) and see it from all different angles.
+You can even just take a wander from where you park, but at least climb up and around Rock Arch (aka the Bridge) and see it from all different angles.
 You can also dip your legs in Rock Pool.

 Visiting Spitzkoppe in Namibia